AVANT/biofoam/README.md

 CURRENT TASK
 ------------
-- add image uploader to post edit
+- in imageUploader, the crop button should remove the original photo and set the crop as the new photo

 GEN TODOS
 ---------
-- in imageUploader, the crop button should remove the original photo and set the crop as the new photo
+- in imageUploader, the upload button should change text and functionality when there is a image sitting in the dock
 - learn to save images from the uploader into localstorage
 - leanr to resert those images back into the uploader in the div that shows the current image
 - add "current image" div into the image uploader common view
 - fix the bug that the newest created user does not show up on the list view without refresh
+- revist how form errors are handled on simple input forms
+- revist how form errors are handled in the subforms (redactor, imageUpload, etc)

 MODULARIZE TODOS